pichim/PES_Board/README.md

     TODO:

     General:
+    - Create description of 1-D mahony filter in imu.md
+    - Replace pin of DigitalOut led1(PB_9); -> this is in conflict with the sensor bar resp. line follower
     - Create Workshop 6 with my dc motor
-    - Replace pin of DigitalOut led1(PB_9); -> this is in conflict with the sensor bar resp. line follower
     - Document how to use PlatformIO
       - Especially with regards to gcc instead of armclang
       - Remove important note in sd card logger that it currently only works with platformio (if it works with latest mbed studio)